 - Why We Like Construction Long-Term

-- Sherwin-Williams (SHW)
+- Construction Stock #9: Sherwin-Williams (SHW)

-- Deere & Company (DE)
+- Construction Stock #8: Deere & Company (DE)

 - Construction Stock #4: Home Depot (HD)

-- Lowe’s Companies (LOW)
+- Construction Stock #2: Lowe’s Companies (LOW)

-- Whirlpool (WHR)
+- Construction Stock #1: Whirlpool Corporation (WHR)

 Why We Like Construction Long-Term

 First, rising global gross domestic product, or GDP, means that construction activities and services will be in demand over the long-term.

-While growth has slowed slightly from 2010’s levels, we have seen global and US GDP very steady in the 2% to 3% range annually.
+While growth slowed last year due to the coronavirus pandemic, we have seen global and US GDP very steady in the 2% to 3% range annually over the long run.
 This constant increase in economic activity means office buildings, retail, housing and other core infrastructure items are being built across the developed world.

 Complimentary to the growth of world GDP is the growth of the world’s population.
 Even in times of economic distress, the world’s population grows at fairly steady rates.